 I’ve got a 20x30 ft. garden plot in my backyard I use to grow vegetables, swiss chard, and lettuce.
 I add composted soil every spring and have always tilled the soil before planting.
 I’ve read tilling may be harmful.
-Is not tilling better for my soil?
+Is not tilling better for my soil? – Thank you, Angelique B.

-Thank you for your question.
 The short answer is that either method will work, but tilling does harm your soil over time and will require more inputs over the years to keep your plants healthy.

 The reason tilling works well for a while is because when you till the soil you are killing the soil life, which releases a burst of nutrients into the soil and jump starts your garden in the spring.
 While tilling yields great results in the short term, over time the soil life is destroyed, and the soil eventually dies.
 When this happens, your garden becomes completely dependent on fertilizers to feed your plants.
 You can grow a successful garden this way, but it becomes expensive, time consuming, and labor intensive.

 When you don’t till, you allow the soil life to flourish.
 This underground ecosystem creates healthier soil that requires fewer amendments and fertilizers from you as the years go on.
 You are basically allowing the soil life to do a large part of your gardening chores for you by working the soil and creating nature’s very own nutrient recycling system.